• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: Chicken soup is a cozy and comforting meal.
+Why you’ll love it: Creamy chicken rice soup is hearty and flavorful.
+It’s delicious any time of year but perfect on a chilly winter night!
 Your family will love it.

 How long it takes: 45 minutes